 Five of the most common errors made in medical charting include:

 - Insufficient notations.
 When a doctor doesn’t use a handheld record during or following a visit with a patient, his or her notes may lack important details that were discovered or discussed.
-To avoid this problem, any discussion about care, treatment, testing, and preventative measures should be well documented in the patient’s chart.
+To avoid this problem, any discussion about care, treatment, testing, and preventative measures should be well documented in the patient’s chart for more find out this here .
 This is not only for the doctor to refer to but other medical professionals in the event the patient is seen or hospitalized somewhere other than their chosen healthcare provider.

 - Inadequate family history information.
 It’s hard to treat a patient when you know little about their past drug use, medical history, allergies, and family history.
 A thorough interview pertaining to this information prevents illnesses by reducing the number of adverse and allergic drug reactions and hereditary conditions.
 Something as simple as a person’s family history could save their life by alerting medical professionals to possible conditions and diseases a man, woman or child might have.